|

 • Let this rise for about 45 minutes, covered loosely with a clean kitchen towel.

-• Preheat oven to 375 F. Brush the surface of the dough with the egg glaze, sprinkle with sugar and top with sliced almonds.
+• Preheat oven to 375 F. Brush the surface of the dough with the egg glaze, sprinkle with sugar ( or pearl sugar) and top with sliced almonds.

 • Bake for 20-25 minutes or until lightly golden.